SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 In this exercise, we learn the calculation of the ground state solution of acetylene (C2H2) molecule, solving the static Kohn-Sham equation.
 This exercise will be useful to learn how to set up calculations in SALMON for any isolated systems such as molecules and nanoparticles.
-It should be noted that at present it is not possible to carry out the geometry optimization in SALMON.
-Therefore, atomic positions of the molecule are specified in the input file and are fixed during the calculations.
+Atomic positions of the molecule are specified in the input file and are fixed during the calculations.

 Input files
 ^^^^^^^^^^^